mozilla-releng/balrog/docs/source/infrastructure.rst

 .. image:: deployment-notifications.png

-3. Deploy the UI by running the "Build and Deploy Balrog UI" GitHub action.
+3. Deploy the UI by running the `"Build and Deploy Balrog UI" GitHub action <https://github.com/mozilla-releng/balrog/actions/workflows/ui-deploy.yml>`_.
 Be sure to choose "stage" from the dropdown:

 .. image:: ui-stage.png

 4. Bump the `in-repo version <https://github.com/mozilla-releng/balrog/commit/6067671d6a055de1b399ad32b342f0789fea03fc>`_ to the next available one to ensure the next push gets a new version.

 Once the changes are deployed to stage, you should do some testing to make sure that the new features, fixes, etc. are working properly there.
-It's a good idea to `watch Sentry for new exceptions <https://sentry.io/organizations/mozilla/projects/>`_ that may show up, and Grafana for any notable changes in the shape of the traffic.
+It's a good idea to `watch Sentry for new exceptions <https://mozilla.sentry.io/issues/?project=6262499&project=6262501&project=6262502>`_ that may show up, and Grafana for any notable changes in the shape of the traffic.

 **Important Note!** Only two-part version numbers (like shown above) are supported by our deployment pipeline.